transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 instead use async assertions (see below) to wait until the data you need is visible on the page before proceeding.

-See more at the [playwright docs for navigation](https://playwright.dev/docs/navigations)
+See more at the [Playwright docs for navigation](https://playwright.dev/docs/navigations)

 ### Prefer user-facing attributes instead of css selectors
-Quoting from the [playwright docs on locators](https://playwright.dev/docs/locators#locating-elements)
+Quoting from the [Playwright docs on locators](https://playwright.dev/docs/locators#locating-elements)

 > Playwright comes with multiple built-in locators.
 To make tests